Jodenee/Voyager/docs/API-Reference/Webhook.md

 This method sends a message to Discord.

 ???+ note
-    If both queue and waitForMessage are true, a message object will not be returned.
+    If both queue and waitForMessage are true, a message object will NOT be returned.

 ???+ note
     If queue is left nil it will default to true.
 If waitForMessage is left nil it will default to false.

 ??? tip
     If you dont feel like making your own ratelimit handler set queue to true.
 This will ensure the message is sent to Discord.
-The only down side is it may take a few more seconds to show up depending on how busy the queue is.
+The only down side is it may take a few more seconds to be sent depending on how busy the proxy's queue is.

 ***Parameters***